imertz/yperimerias/README.md

 # Interest Rate Calculator

 This is an open-source npm package that calculates the default rate of interest.
-The latest rates are fetched from [www.bankofgreece.gr](www.bankofgreece.gr).
+The latest rates are fetched from [www.bankofgreece.gr](https://www.bankofgreece.gr).

+You can test it here [yperimeria.netlify.app](https://yperimeria.netlify.app).

 ## Installation